Diet

 Pros:

--More similar to cat’s natural diet-High in natural nutrition
+-More similar to cat’s natural diet

 Cons:

--Risk of pathogens-Need to defrost ahead of time
+-Need to defrost ahead of time

 Homemade